shyambahmani-dev/EMA-Crossover-Trading-Strategy/README.md

 Insights:

-    Strong Compound Annual Growth Rate (CAGR), indicating consistent and impressive growth.
-    Excess CAGR showcases a well-structured strategy with the potential for sustained success.
+Strong Compound Annual Growth Rate (CAGR), indicating consistent and impressive growth, and the excess CAGR showcases a well-structured strategy with the potential for sustained success.

 3. AUC Analysis

     AUC Ratio: 1.137

 Insights:

-    AUC analysis reflects consistent outperformance compared to the market.
+AUC Ratio of 1.137 reflects consistent outperformance compared to the market.
-    AUC Ratio of 1.137 indicates superior performance over the analyzed period.

 4. Market Deviation Analysis